rhagelstrom/BetterCombatEffects/README.md

 **5E:** Multiple identical effects are now ignored.
 If a PC/NPC is poisoned, it won't be poisoned again.
 This however can be overridden with the STACK tag for effects that need to stack such as a shadow's Strength Drain.
 The ignore duplicates can be disabled in the options menu.

-**Other Ruleset:s** Multiple of the same effect can be applied by using the STACK tag
+**Other Rulesets** Multiple of the same effect can be applied by using the STACK tag

 * Strength Drain; STR: -1d4; STACK; RESTL